jambonrose/django-improved-user/docs/rationale.rst

     <iframe width="560" height="315" src="https://www.youtube.com/embed/458KmAKq0bQ?list=PLs4CJRBY5F1KsK4AbFaPsUT8X8iXc7X84" frameborder="0" allowfullscreen></iframe>
     </center>

-In turn, Andrew was frustrated by the lack of modularity in Django's existing ``auth`` codebase.
-Having described (in painstaking detail) the process of creating custom User models in `his book, Django Unleashed`_, Andrew felt that developers should be able to import and compose classes to properly integrate with Django's permissions and/or admin.
+In turn, Andrew wished for more modularity in Django's existing ``auth`` codebase.
+Having described the process of creating custom User models in `his book, Django Unleashed`_, Andrew felt that developers should be able to import and compose classes to properly integrate with Django's permissions and/or admin.
 The two set out to build a project that would:

 1. provide a User model that authenticates via email (not username)
 2. provide a User model with global identity name-fields (full name and short